5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Ivy_Bridge-Ventura.md

 I assume you already have a working OpenCore configuration for your Ivy Bridge system.
 Otherwise follow Dortania's [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/prerequisites.html) to create one.
 The instructions below are only additional steps required to install and boot macOS Monterey and newer.

 ### Update OpenCore and kexts
 Update OpenCore to 0.9.2 or newer (mandatory).
 Because prior to 0.9.2, the `AppleCpuPmCfgLock` Quirk is [skipped when macOS Ventura is running](https://github.com/acidanthera/OpenCorePkg/commit/77d02b36fa70c65c40ca2c3c2d81001cc216dc7c) so the kexts required for re-enabling SMC CPU Power Management can't be patched and the system won't boot unless you have a (modded) BIOS where CFG Lock can be disabled.
-Update your kexts to the latest version as well
+Update your kexts to the latest versions as well to avoid issues.

 ### Config Edits